art-and-epistemology

 1. introduzione

 While engaging objects aesthetically is both a perceptual and emotionally laden activity, it is also fundamentally cognitive.
 In quanto tale, aesthetic engagement is wedded to a number of epistemological concerns.
 Per esempio, we commonly claim to know things about art, and we respect what critics say about various genres of art.
 We say that we thought the play was good or bad, that the emotions it produced were warranted, justified, manipulative, or appropriate.
 People commonly claim that they learn from art, that art changes their perception of the world, and that art has an impact on the way that they see and make sense of the world.
-It is also widely believed that works of art, especially good works of art, can engender beliefs about the world and can, in turn, provide knowledge about the world.
+It is also widely believed that works of art, especially good works of art, can engender beliefs about the world and can, a sua volta, provide knowledge about the world.
 But what is it exactly that we can know about art?
 What is it precisely that art can teach us?
 Is there any sort of propositional content that art can provide which resembles the content that we claim to need for other kinds of knowledge claims?
 These are the sorts of questions that frame the debate about whether, and in what sense, art is cognitive.

 The question whether or not we can learn from art goes as far back as Plato, as he warned about the dangers of indulging in both mimetic and narrative representations of the world and of human actions.
 The ensuing debate has endured in the contemporary philosophical literature and has spurred the further question of how we can learn from art.
 The arguments both for and against the notion that we can learn from art have developed as well.
 The debate is not any less complicated than it was historically, nor is it any closer to being resolved.